Stelth Ulvang: Musicianship

 Ulvang's major influences include Paul Simon, Fleetwood Mac, Jason Molina, Weezer, Elton John, Nina Simone, Jonathan Richman, Pavement, Leonard Cohen, Joan Baez, Dave Van Ronk, Tom Waits, Jerry Lee Lewis, Neil Young and Bob Dylan.
 Among genres, he has been specifically influenced by garage rock.
 Known for his ability to play a variety of instruments, Ulvang states that he plays more than 18.
 He mainly plays guitar, piano and mandolin.
 His favourite gear consists of Collings mandolin, Korg SV1 keyboard and Martin guitars.

 In a review of Ulvang's 2017 performance at Café Roux, Tecla Ciolfi wrote: "Ulvang’s impeccably eccentric and charming charisma effortlessly infatuated the audience before him.
 The artist’s peculiar foot-stomping and incredibly animated antics amongst his powerful, minimally-layered sound was a treat for anyone, familiar or not".
 Reviewing Ulvang's short-notice performance at the Enmore Theatre in Sydney, The AU review author Carine Nilma wrote: "For a very short-notice stint filling in, Ulvang managed to literally win over the entire room after playing for about half an hour".
 Folk/rock musician Paul De Haven described Ulvang's American Boredom as the best album of 2018 from the Denver music scene.
 In a review of a concert by The Lumineers, Lexington Herald-Leader writer Walter Tunis called Ulvang the "MVP of the show" and labeled him "resourceful" for his ability to rapidly change instruments during performances.
-Ulvang has been praised for his adeptness at playing keyboard and has been seen playing it with his feet.
+Ulvang has been praised for his adeptness at playing keyboard and has been seen playing it with his feet on multiple occasions.